csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

 		1. python is the most familiar language
 		2. get start quickly
 	- pros of Nodejs:
-		1. Nodejs is also based on javascript, which having similar syntax with frontend
+		1. Nodejs is also based on javascript, which has similar syntax to frontend
 		2. Nodejs's runtime is faster than flask
 		3. Nodejs is more easily scalable network applications
-	- pros of mysql:
+	- pros of MySql:
 		1. all of us have experience using Sql, there is no need to set up again
 		2. get start quickly
 	- pros of MongoDB: